terrorizer1980/litmus/Running-acceptance-tests.md

 pdk bundle exec rake litmus:install_module
 ```

+*Note: If you are interactively modifying code and testing, this step must be ran after your changes are made and before you run your tests.*

-You see output similar to:
+You will see output similar to:

 ```
 ➜  puppetlabs-motd git:(main) pdk bundle exec rake litmus:install_module